About the Project

 After the death in April 2013 of Frank W. J. Olver, Editor-in-Chief and Mathematics Editor of the DLMF, the other Editors initiated an effort aimed at updating the organizational structure of the DLMF project.
 Since that time there have been a number of developments.
 Whereas before the project had Editors and Associate Editors, it now has Editors, Senior Associate Editors, and Associate Editors.

-The seven current Editors are listed on the Staff page.
+The current Editors are listed on the Staff page.
 It was fortunate that the project had already recruited Adri Olde Daalhuis from the University of Edinburgh in 2012 to serve as an additional Mathematics Editor.
-Subsequently, the list of Editors was expanded to include Bruce R. Miller as Information Technology Editor, Bonita V. Saunders as Visualization Editor, and Barry I. Schneider as Associate General Editor.
-In 2016 Schneider was named a second General Editor, joining Daniel W. Lozier in this capacity.
+Subsequently, the list of Editors has been expanded to include Bruce R. Miller as Information Technology Editor, Bonita V. Saunders as Visualization Editor, Barry I. Schneider as General Editor, Howard S. Cohl as Technical Editor, and Marje A. McClain as Associate Technical Editor.
 As before, the Editors have primary responsibility for the executive management of the project.

 The former title of Associate Editor has been changed to Senior Associate Editor.
 Ten Senior Assocate Editors have been named.
 They were selected as recognized leaders in the research communities interested in the mathematics and applications of special functions and orthogonal polynomials; in the presentation of mathematics reference information online and in handbooks; and in the presentation of mathematics on the web.
 Their responsibility is to advise the Editors on future directions for the DLMF.